sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 # Notifications

-Notifications in TechBiz convey information and alert users to tasks awaiting their action.
-Users can receive notifications through email and Techbiz portal.
+Notifications in TechBiz alert users to status updates and tasks awaiting their action.
+Users receive notifications by email and on the TechBiz portal.

 >**Note:** Alert notifications are specific to a user role.

-## Accessing notifications on portal
+Example: The current role is set to user and the notification requires approval from an Approver.
+The user will be prompted to switch roles to approve.

 To view and act on a notification, a user needs do as follows:

 1. [Log in to TechBiz portal](log-in-to-TechBiz-portal) using your non-SE GSIB.

-2. Click the bell icon.
+2. Click the bell icon.(image)
-(image)
 The list of alert notifications is displayed.

-3. Click **pending action item**.
+3. Click pending action items.(image)

-4. You will be directed to complete the action.
+You will be directed to complete the action.